The Uniform Code Of Military JusticeUpdated: November 3, 2022

-The Uniform Code of Military Justice, or UCMJ, is the legal framework that governs all members of the United States military.
+The Uniform Code of Military Justice, or UCMJ, is the legal framework governing all members of the United States military.
 The UCMJ covers a variety of legal issues from apprehension and confinement of military personnel to regulations covering courts of military appeals.

-The 69 Articles of War (later to be greatly expanded) regulated the Continental Army with specific applications and directives to cover many aspects of the profession of arms.
+The 69 Articles of War (which were later expanded) regulated the Continental Army with specific applications and directives to cover many aspects of the profession of arms.
 One example is Article 15 from the revised 101 Articles of War (see below), dictating how U.S. military officers were to approach head-counting or “muster” duties to keep track of troops and horses for official purposes:

 “Every officer who shall make a false muster of man or horse, and every officer or commissary of musters who shall willingly sign, direct, or allow the signing of muster-rolls wherein such a false muster is contained, shall, upon proof made thereof, by two witnesses, before a general court-martial, be cashiered, and shall be thereby utterly disabled to have or hold any office or employment in the service of the United States.”

-In 1806, a new set of Articles of War were drawn up, this time with 101 articles that were left within that organizational framework more than 100 years.
+In 1806, a new set of Articles of War were drawn up, this time with 101 articles that were left within the organizational framework for more than 100 years.
 The Uniform Code of Military Justice, once authorized, would be the first major revision and the new approach to military law.

 Other updates made significant changes, too.
 The Articles of War of 1948, for example, created the Bad Conduct Discharge and strengthened protections against self-incrimination by accused military members.

 In 2019, Article 128b was added to address domestic violence including assault, intimidation, violation of a protective order, and damaging property or injuring animals in a domestic assault situation.